“The secret is reps, reps, reps.” –Arnold Schwarzenegger

 It’s painfully common for me to hear a new GMAT student say “I’ve bought all the books and the courses and downloaded things from the bad place and I have 20,000 questions so I’ll never need to get bored and I’ll never have to repeat a question!

 This is a student who will not reach 700—at least not without a serious mindset shift.

-Practice the Questions That You Get Wrong
+Practice–and Re-practice–the GMAT Questions That You Get Wrong

 Let’s be honest.
 If a person learns ALL of the questions in the Official Guide and can do ALL of them in an efficient way in two minutes or less without excess expenditure of energy, that person should be able to reach 650+ on the GMAT.